Fast community detection by SCORE: Introduction

-Note that $\|\theta^{(k)}\|$ can be interpreted as the {\it overall degree intensities} of the $k$-th community. \bed We call an eigenvalue $\lambda$ of a matrix $A$ simple if the algebraic multiplicity of $\lambda$ is $1$ \cite{Horn}. \eed In most part of the paper, the eigenvalues of interest are simple.
-The following lemma is a special case of Lemma \ref{lemma:basicalg1}, which is proved in Section \ref{sec:proof} (note that $\Theta$ is the diagonal matrix as in (\ref{DefineTheta})). \begin{lemma} If $a c \neq b^2$, then the matrix $\Omega$ has two simple nonzero eigenvalues
+In most part of the paper, the eigenvalues of interest are simple (i.e., algebraic multiplicity $1$ \cite{Horn}).
+The following lemma is a special case of Lemma~\ref{lemmabasicalg1}, which is proved in the supplementary material \cite{score}, Appendix~\textup{C} [$\Theta$ is the diagonal matrix in (\ref{DefineTheta})].